thiagovsk/neomood/docs/installation.md

 ### Common Issues

+**Problem with endwise (tree-sitter)**:
+- Do a :Lazy update
+- Do a :Lazy build nvim-treesitter-endwise

 **Plugins not loading**:
 - Ensure you have internet connection
 - Try `:Lazy` and then press `I` to install plugins manually